 Companies today are particularly observant of the way applicants use action verbs for resume.

-So take a closer look at your resume.
+So, take a closer look at your resume.
 Do you write your sentences like these?

-• Responsible for manning reception desk…
+- Responsible for manning reception desk…

-• Duties included processing cash payments…
+- Duties included processing cash payments…

-• Provided assistance to human resources manager in…
+- Provided assistance to human resources manager in…

 If your resume contains any of the phrases in bold, you could inadvertently be destroying your chances of getting shortlisted for an interview.
 Using weak words like the examples here, you can come off as unskilled, inexperienced, and not really interested in chasing after the job.
 What you need to do is replace your weak phrases with action verbs and resume power words.

 The phrase examples above are weak because they tend to “water down” your abilities somewhat.
 Not to mention, they can also make your sentences unnecessarily longer and harder to understand.
-Action verbs for resume are simply ways to improve the way you convey your qualifications for a stronger impression.
+Action verbs for resumes are simply ways to improve the way you convey your qualifications for a stronger impression.

-• Evaluated loan applications for accuracy.
+- Evaluated loan applications for accuracy

-• Facilitated workshops and training sessions for project teams
+- Facilitated workshops and training sessions for project teams

-• Demonstrated 97% efficiency with Agile Workflows
+- Demonstrated 97% efficiency with Agile Workflows

-Here are other great action words and power words for resume to replace weak words and help make your accomplishments pop out:
+Here are other great action words and power words for your resume to replace weak words and help make your accomplishments pop out:

-• Instead of “Led…” use: Organized, Oversaw, Executed, or Directed
+- Instead of “Led…” use: Organized, Oversaw, Executed, or Directed

-• Instead of “Started…” use: Launched, Initiated, Introduced, or Implemented
+- Instead of “Started…” use: Launched, Initiated, Introduced, or Implemented

-• Instead of “Assisted…” use: Provided, Facilitated, Assessed, or Coached
+- Instead of “Assisted…” use: Provided, Facilitated, Assessed, or Coached

-• Instead of “Changed…” use: Streamlined, Upgraded, Overhauled, or Innovated
+- Instead of “Changed…” use: Streamlined, Upgraded, Overhauled, or Innovated

-• Instead of “Created…” use: Developed, Conceptualized, Designed, or Formulated
+- Instead of “Created…” use: Developed, Conceptualized, Designed, or Formulated

 Why use action verbs and power words in your resume?

 Since your resume basically requires you to distill all your qualifications down to one page, you have to make every effort to maximize the effectiveness of your descriptions and sentences.
 Action words and power words help make these descriptions come alive, as opposed to appearing bland and boring.
-They help make your resume deliver the most impact, and in the process, convince the reader that you are the best candidate for the job.

 Action words and power words are more than just persuasive language tools.
 Their other immediate benefits include:

 It seems that recruiters and hiring managers are spending less and less time reading resumes.
 Now, it’s down to an average of six seconds.
-If your resume can’t give them what they want within that short span of time, there’s only one place your resume is going—the trash bin.
+If your resume can’t give them what they want within that short span of time, there’s only one place your resume is going - the trash bin.

 Action verbs and power words deliver instant information so that readers can easily see what they want to see on your resume.
 They also make your descriptions more uniform, so sentences flow better from one point to the next.
 This will encourage readers to spend more time finding out more about your skills and abilities.